valschmidt/rep/rep-DRAFT_MB.rst

 		yaw_bias_deg: 0.0
 		IMU_time_bias_sec: 0.0

 **FIX:** Parameters are not captured in a ROS BAG file I don't think.
-So a BAG is replayed in a ROS environment, these parameters may have changed and may not reflect the values in force at the time the MBES data was recorded.
+So if a BAG is replayed in a ROS environment, these parameters may have changed and may not reflect the values in force at the time the MBES data was recorded.
 This problem likely persists across other ROS nodes in which offsets are

 Messages